Samseonghyeol: Information

-The Legend of the Eulna
+Legend of the Eulna

 The myth states that in the beginning, there were no people in Tamna.
 According to old records (Goryeosa, Yeongjuji), there first was a strangely outstanding mountain called Hallasan.
 The clouds and the sea were clearly visible far above and below, and Hallasan, the main mountain, cast out three gods at a place called 'Moheung' at the northern foot of the island.
-This was about 4,300 years ago, and the place is now called Samseonghyeol (三姓穴) because of the Samshinin (三神人) that came out (湧出).
+This was about 4,300 years ago, and the place is now called Samseonghyeol because of the Samsinin that came out (湧出).
 These deities were called Eulna.
 They were the founders of the three surnames, and they founded the kingdom of Tamna.